Today you are going to see the exact ten writing techniques I use in every article I write.

 You write, and write, and write some more.
-You’re proud of the prose coming from the end of your fingers.
+You are proud of the prose coming from the end of your fingers.

 The problem is…your audience doesn’t care.

-Whenever you write a sentence, paragraph, or idea you need think as if you were the reader and ask yourself: “so what?”
+Whenever you write a sentence, paragraph, or idea, you need to think as if you were the reader and ask yourself: “so what?”

 Here’s how this works: